 Andrew described reaching ISO 27001 standards as being the “hardest thing we have ever done”.
 For a company that undertakes as much complex, technical work as we do, that’s saying something.

-Fortunately, Andrew was as also able to give some pointers on how to achieve ISO 27001 success.
+Fortunately, Andrew was also able to give some pointers on how to achieve ISO 27001 success.
 His advice was based on our experience of achieving ISO 27001 and the missteps we took along the way.
 Here is an overview of the main pointers he offered to the Certification Europe audience.

 Don’t be tempted to dive in to implementing ISO 27001 standards.
 Start by having a very clear idea of why you are working towards certification: what will the benefits be for your business?

-Get together a team of your most trusted people and literally draw up a list of all the benefits you hope you achieve from ISO 27001 certification.
+Get together a team of your most trusted people and literally draw up a list of all the benefits you hope to achieve from ISO 27001 certification.
 Leave it for a week and then revisit the piece of paper.
 Does the list still reflect your thoughts?
 Is it realistic?
 Is ISO 27001 right for your organisation.

 If you have decided you’re going to proceed with an attempt at ISO 27001 certification, now is the time to get really clued up as to what that entails and what it will mean for your and your colleagues.

-Andrew revealed that he got stuck into a copy of IT Governance by Watkins and Calder because he felt he need some context.
+Andrew revealed that he got stuck into a copy of IT Governance by Watkins and Calder because he felt he needed some context.
 He wanted to get a better idea of the whole picture so he could fully engage in conversation on the process, or at least listen knowledgeably to what experts had to tell him.

 We failed twice in our quest for ISO 27001 certification because we woefully underestimated the time and effort needed from us.